 Based on the reader survey, website monetization ideas are a hot topic.
 So you have some traffic – now how do you go about monetizing it (and without selling your soul)?

 Affiliate programs are obviously my top choice for monetizing.
-Being a direct affiliate for a merchant and driving traffic to their website via ads, reviews and other methods is the revenue stream I've always found to be the most profitable when it comes to my sites.
-But, there are other things you can do in addition to direct affiliate marketing to help your blog generate more revenue.
+Being a direct affiliate for a merchant and driving traffic to their website via ads, reviews, and other methods is the revenue stream I've always found to be the most profitable when it comes to my sites.
+But, there are other things you can do – in addition to direct affiliate marketing – to help your blog generate more revenue.
 I'll talk about a few that are mainstream (meaning not specific to a single niche) below.

 Master Affiliate Networks

 I've written about master affiliate networks before.
-The master affiliate signs up with every affiliate program they can possibly find (most are partnered with over 10,000 merchants) and then recruits sub affiliates to use their master affiliate network links.
+The master affiliate signs up with every affiliate program they can find (most are partnered with over 10,000 merchants) and then recruits sub-affiliates to use their master affiliate network links.
 They do all the work of joining the programs, getting approval from programs, maintaining the links to ensure they're working, and even inserting the links on your website for you if you want (this is done by adding a piece of their code to your site header).

 So let's say you do a blog post and mention that you bought a new Canon Powershot and link to the page on Target's website that features the item.
-Because Target is a merchant covered by the master affiliate network, they will automatically affiliate that link so that if anyone clicks thru and makes a purchase on Target as a result of you linking to them, you get commission on the sale.
+Because Target is a merchant covered by the master affiliate network, they will automatically affiliate that link so that if anyone clicks thru and makes a purchase on Target as a result of you linking to them, you get a commission on the sale.

-I wouldn't use a master affiliate network for products you regularly feature or advertise (I'd join the affiliate program directly if at all possible) but they can be extremely helpful in monetizing one off links to websites you'd never even check for an affiliate program otherwise.
+I wouldn't use a master affiliate network for products you regularly feature or advertise (I'd join the affiliate program directly if at all possible), but they can be extremely helpful in monetizing one off links to websites you'd never even check for an affiliate program otherwise.

 While there may be multiple master affiliate networks out there, I only personally have experience with two: Viglink and Skimlinks.
-After testing it out on multiple sites, I've honestly found Viglink to be the better option for MY sites.
+After testing it out on various sites, I've honestly found Viglink to be the better option for MY sites.
 However, I'd recommend you test out both for a month and then stick with the one that works the best for YOUR site.